google/fonts/ofl/inknutantiqua/upstream_info.md

 ## Commit Added (HIGH confidence)

 Commit `9db4a5c235ef042adbc0da37fcf3dda3ffe59201` was determined by **tag_match**.
 Matched a version tag in the upstream repo whose date is on or before the binary modification date in google/fonts (2020-10-08).
 This is the most reliable method.

+## Update (2026-04-24) — Override config.yaml

+**Model**: Claude Opus 4.7 (1M context)

+Added an override `config.yaml` in `ofl/inknutantiqua/` referencing the upstream gftools-builder-compatible source at the pinned commit `9db4a5c` (`Inknut Antiqua uprights.glyphs`).
+The upstream repo has no `config.yaml` of its own at this rev; `google-fonts-sources` auto-detects the override and records it in crater's `targets.json` as an external config on the next regeneration.